 Computation of path delay through the neutral atmosphere is a correction dependent on the state of the atmosphere, which itself is dependent on total pressure, partial pressure of water vapor, and air temperature all given as functions of three spatial coordinates and time.
-(Given that nearly 25% of the range delay is in the stratosphere, we use the more general 'Neutral Atmosphere' instead of the more common 'Troposphere' to describe the range delay corrections.)
+(Given that nearly 25% of the range delay is in the stratosphere, we use the more general 'Neutral Atmosphere' instead of the more common'Troposphere' to describe the range delay corrections.)
 Output of numerical weather models do not provide the state of the atmosphere directly, but it can be deduced from that data.
 The GEOS-FPIT model provides output at 72 pressure layers that, among other parameters, has pressure thickness, specific humidity and air temperature at the middle of a layer.
 These are processed to yield the slanted path delay in processing steps that include gridding, expansion into B-spline basis functions, estimation of refractivity fields and computation of zenith delays.
-The ATL03a ATBD for Atmospheric Delay Correction to Laser Altimetry Ranges Chapter 3 provides a comprehensive description of the theory and Chapter 5 describes the algorithm implementation.
+A comprehensive description of the theory is found in Chapter 3 and algorithm implementation is described in Chapter 5 of ATL03a ATBD for Atmospheric Delay Correction to Laser Altimetry Ranges.